willhammondhimself/willhammondhimself/README.md

 ![Status](https://img.shields.io/badge/Open%20to-Quant%20Internships%202026%20&%202027-brightgreen?style=flat)
 ![Location](https://img.shields.io/badge/Base-Santa%20Barbara%2C%20CA-blue?style=flat)

+# Seeking 🔍

+Interested in quantitative trading and research internships in 2026 and 2027, especially options, market making, and systematic macro.

 ## About

 I'm a Physics, Math, and CS student at Pitzer who spends a lot of time across the street at Harvey Mudd learning and playing poker.